ArduPilot/ardupilot_wiki/plane/source/docs/soaring-upcoming.rst

 Triggering lift
 ---------------

-:ref:`SOAR_VSPEED<SOAR_VSPEED>` controls when the mode will be changed to LOITER to begin thermalling.
+:ref:`SOAR_VSPEED<SOAR_VSPEED>` controls when the mode will be changed to THERMAL.
 The default of 0.7m/s may be too low if you fly in strong conditions.
 Increasing this value makes the aircraft more "picky" about the lift it will try to circle in.